APL Rule Book 2026 | Australian Powerlifting League

 • Lifters participating in APL-sanctioned competitions must maintain current APL membership.
 Referees must maintain current APL referee registration.

 • Official competition is not restricted by age.
-However, lifters aged 18 years or younger must obtain approval, in writing, by their parent or guardian, who must remain present at the competition.
+However, lifters aged 14 years or younger, and Juniors, must obtain approval, in writing, by their parent or guardian, who must remain present at the competition.

 • Annual APL membership registration will cover the period of 12 months from the date of issue.